-Growing up in the Canadian prairies, my thirteen year-old eyes lit up at the sight of Barbra Streisand in the 1969 film production of Hello, Dolly!
-It was like she burned a hole through my TV screen and into my soul.
-I told my mom the next day that I was going to be an actress.
+Growing up in the Canadian prairies, I discovered Barbra Streisand at the age of 13 in the 1969 film Hello, Dolly!
+Her passion, gumption and power burned a hole through my TV screen and into my soul.
+I decided that day that I was going to be an actress.

-I completed my BA Honors in Drama at the U of Alberta, with a focus on directing devised theatre.
-I then created an indie theatre company, producing original interdisciplinary works in collaboration with musicians, choreographers and designers that you can see here.
-Past company works include Qualia, a wordless physical theatre performance scored live by cello and taiko drums; The Woman in the Red Dress, an interdisciplinary theatre-dance-music collaboration; and a dance-theatre solo show entitled This Is the Kind of Animal I Am.
+I completed my Bachelor of Arts (Honors) in Drama at the University of Alberta, with a focus on directing devised theatre.
+I then created an indie theatre company, producing original interdisciplinary works in collaboration with musicians, choreographers and designers.
+Past works include Qualia, a wordless physical theatre performance scored live by cello and taiko drums; The Woman in the Red Dress, an interdisciplinary theatre-dance-music collaboration exploring female embodiment; and a dance-theatre solo show entitled This Is the Kind of Animal I Am.
 Most recently, I directed a production of Margaret Atwood's The Penelopiad at the Boston Conservatory.
-As a deviser, I've had the honour of training with North American Cultural Laboratory (New York), Belarus Free Theatre, Artistic Fraud (Newfoundland), Two Planks and a Passion (Halifax), One Yellow Rabbit (Calgary) and Ghost River Theatre (Calgary).
+You can read about my creative philosophy here.
+I have trained in devised theatre with North American Cultural Laboratory, Belarus Free Theatre, Artistic Fraud, Two Planks and a Passion, One Yellow Rabbit and Ghost River Theatre.
 I would one day love to train with the SITI company.

-I suppose I love acting because I love the nuances of people.
+What I love about acting is studying the nuances of people.
 The little things.
 Thoughts.
 Moments.
 Gestures.
 Habits.
 Smiles.
 I love to watch people and I love to explore their rhythms in my body.
-My love of acting is definitely rooted in my connection to my body and I have dove deep into studying Viewpoints, Suzuki, Laban, Linklater, Alexander, Feldenkrais, Lecoq, Litz Pisk, Clown and Bouffon.
-I feel like my sense of time changes when I act - I can feel time passing because I am more present.
+My love of acting is definitely rooted in my connection to my body and my study of Alexander Technique, Viewpoints, Suzuki, Laban, Feldenkrais, Lecoq and Litz Pisk.
+My sense of time changes when I act - I can feel time passing because I am more present.
 I think being completely present is a radical act in our day and age, and is becoming increasingly difficult for performers and audience members alike.
-I think theatre is important because it makes us observe what is really going on, watch people, empathize, connect, listen, observe stillness and silence - all skills that I think we are losing as a culture.
-I think that silence and stillness are a good starting point for any truthful artistic endeavour.
+Theatre is important because it makes us observe, empathize, connect, listen, wait and watch in stillness and silence in the present - skills that we are losing as a culture.
+I believe silence and stillness are a good starting point for any truthful artistic endeavour.

 When not working as an artist, I find balance and community by practicing and teaching yin, hatha and ashtanga yoga.
 I've taught at studios, schools and privately in Edmonton, Charlottetown and Boston.
-I'm also in the process of completing my Alexander Technique instructor certification, working with Debi Adams at the Boston Conservatory, Tommy Thompson at American Repertory Theatre and Betsy Polatin.
+I'm in the process of completing my Alexander Technique instructor certification, training with acclaimed teachers Debi Adams, Tommy Thompson, Belinda Mello and Betsy Polatin.
 You can book a yoga or AT lesson with me here.